hendrikmattern/hendrikmattern.github.io/_pages/about.md

 In particular I'm interested in ultra-high resolution imaging, usually at ultra-high field MRI and with motion correction, and imaging as well as quantification of the vasculature.
-Besides this, I have fun ...
+Besides this, I have fun with some pet projects, such as using chemical shift artifacts of an oil mask to prospectively anonymize k-space data.

 ![colab]('_pages/colab_world.html')